90% of participants will learn Zika prevention strategies, assessment and management of individuals who have Zika virus infection.

 Evidence of perinatal transmission of the Zika virus during pregnancy or childbirth is limited.
 Pregnant women can be infected with the Zika virus in any trimester.
 The incidence of Zika virus infection in pregnant women is currently unknown.
 Data on pregnant women infected with the Zika virus are limited.
-No evidence exists to suggest that pregnant women are more susceptible to Zika virus infection or experience more severe disease during pregnancy.1
+No evidence suggests pregnant women are susceptible to Zika virus infection or experience more severe disease during pregnancy (BBC, 2016).

 It is possible that the Zika virus could be passed from a mother already infected with the Zika virus to the fetus during pregnancy.
 Perinatal transmission has been reported with other vector-borne viruses such as dengue and chikungunya.
 Studies are now being conducted on the possible perinatal transmission of the virus and its possible effects on the fetus.

 So far, there are no documented reports of Zika virus transmission via breastfeeding.
 Zika virus RNA has been detected in breast milk, but Zika virus transmission through breastfeeding has not been documented.
 Because of the benefits of breastfeeding, mothers are encouraged to breastfeed even in areas where the Zika virus is found.
 Mothers in areas with Zika circulation should follow PAHO/WHO recommendations on breastfeeding (exclusive breastfeeding for the first 6 months, followed by continued breastfeeding with complementary foods up to 2 years and beyond) (BBC, 2016).

 ZIKV can be transmitted through blood, but this is an infrequent mechanism.
 Zika virus RNA has been identified in asymptomatic blood donors during an ongoing outbreak.
 Standard precautions that are already in place for ensuring safe blood donations and transfusions should be followed.